XBastille/FoxTrend/readme.md

 ## Status

-FoxTrend has officially entered the development stage, which was released in a grand way to mark the beginning of its journey. 🎉✨ The platform’s stock-related features are the primary focus, and we are actively enhancing functionality.
+FoxTrend has officially entered the development stage, which marks a huge milestone in its journey. 🎉✨ The platform’s stock-related features are the primary focus, and we are actively enhancing functionality.
 Stay tuned for exciting updates! 🔧📅

 ## Getting Started